heikkipora/registry-sync/README.md

 Synchronizes selected NPM packages from a remote NPM registry (such as https://registry.npmjs.org) to a local folder.
 The local copy can then be used as a simple private NPM registry without publishing capabilities.
 Pre-built native binaries bundled with node-pre-gyp are also included.

-Inspired by https://www.npmjs.com/package/npm-mirror, which unfortunately seems to be in hibernation and not compatible with the current registry.npmjs.org

 [![npm version](https://badge.fury.io/js/registry-sync.svg)](https://badge.fury.io/js/registry-sync)
 [![build status](https://travis-ci.org/heikkipora/registry-sync.svg?branch=master)](https://travis-ci.org/heikkipora/registry-sync)